 Above all, automation will help take care of the menial, repetitive tasks that you or team members may be bogged down with.

-Otherwise, you could spend a significant amount of capital on tools that end up being useless to your operations, or purchase systems that overlap and functionalities and make the other obsolete.
+Otherwise, you could spend a significant amount of capital on tools that end up being useless to your operations or purchase systems that overlap and make the other obsolete.

-There are many aspects on the logistics and payments side that must be organized in order to expand business into new markets.
+There are many aspects of the logistics and payments that must be organized to expand your business into new markets.

 Additionally, until you actually start selling to global consumers, there is no reason for these buyers to have the trust and confidence in your brand that domestic customers have built.

 However, you’ll need to customize the writing, videos, and other media to be specific to the region you’re trying to enter.

 Another great way to ensure that your expansion efforts into new markets goes smoothly is to learn from the global names that are already operating in these regions.

 When you’re entering new markets, you are not only competing against other global names in your niche, but you’re also coming up against the local names in the market as well.

-By learning from your peers, you can gain the same insights they’ve learned from their experience, without having to invest the time and resources that they have.
+By learning from your peers, you can gain the same insights they’ve learned from their experience without having to invest the time and resources that they have.

 However, there is plenty of information out there that you can access to see how companies like yours have made their expansion efforts possible.

-So if you plan on entering multiple countries at the same time, be sure to not combine them into one group while strategizing, and continue to treat them as separate entities.
+So if you plan on entering multiple countries simultaneously, be sure not to combine them into one group while strategizing and continue to treat them as separate entities.

 Thus, you may want to start separate social media pages for your brand that are tailored to specific markets.

 This is why it’s so important to recognize the markets worth pursuing from the very beginning, because these are time-intensive steps that you’ll need to take in order to see a successful expansion.

 As you can see from this guide, expanding your business into new markets is no easy feat.
 However, with the proper resources, preparation, and strategy, you can leverage the globalized economy to your advantage to sell more and grow your business into a global brand.

-And while there are many funding sources available to fuel ecommerce growth, few offer as many benefits and little downsides as asset-based financing.
+And while there are many funding sources available to fuel ecommerce growth, few offer as many benefits and with so few downsides as asset-based financing.

-Instead, asset-based lenders will analyze the products you sell and what your future prospects are based on these features.
+Instead, asset-based lenders will analyze the products you sell and your future prospects based on these features.